jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

     ## $ gender            <chr> "Male", "Male", "Female", "Male", "Male", "Female", …
     ## $ birthyear         <dbl> 1987, 1998, 1991, 1990, 1987, 1994, 1991, 1995, 1993…

-All data sets consist of twelve columns and the same value type from all of them, but we see that only the Q2 data set contains different column names, which does not allow us to join the data sets.
-Q2 data set has column names with spaces and capital letters.
+All data sets consist of twelve columns, all the columns from all the dataeets are the same, but we see that only the Q2 that contains different column names, which does not allow us to join them.
+Q2 dataset has column names with spaces and capital letters.
 We need to perform `clean_names` function from `janitor` package to transform the column names.